-You must confirm that your passport is valid through June 2015.
+You must confirm that your passport is valid through June 2018.
 With participation on this study group comes the responsibility of understanding and complying with the Australian government’s visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 McGregory, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
 For all students there are significant requirements to be met that take time, advance planning, and incur extra costs.

-Thursday, October 17 at 7 p.m.
+- Thursday, October 18 at 4:15 p.m.

-Both meetings will be held in Room 326 in the Ho Science Center.
 All students interested in applying should plan on attending one of these sessions.

 ; or check the University of Wollongong's website for international students at www.uow.edu.au